ACRL Publications in Librarianship Call for Book Proposals

 The Association of College and Research Libraries invites proposals for monographs and collections of essays that address significant issues facing our profession and its role in higher education.

-ACRL Publications in Librarianship (PIL) is a series of monographic and edited volumes that has reported on scholarly thinking in academic and research librarianship since 1951.
+ACRL Publications in Librarianship (PIL) is a series of monographic and edited volumes that has reported on scholarly thinking and emerging theories and research in academic and research librarianship since 1951.
 The series encompasses single-authored or co-authored monographs as well as edited volumes, and books are peer reviewed and indexed.
-Books in this series typically run 200 to 400 pages, and many of them have grown out of discussions and conversations among colleagues, or from conference programs, resulting in multiple authors contributing to one book.
 While it currently has a number of projects under consideration, the PIL Editorial Board is always interested in proposals and manuscripts.
 To aid potential authors in planning and to ensure the timely review of proposals, a rolling review process is used.
 Proposals are encouraged by Nov.
-1st, Feb.
+1st, Mar.
 1st, and June 1st, although proposals will be accepted on a continuous basis throughout the year.

 The Editorial Board will consider any topic of broad interest that demonstrates commitment to PIL's core values, especially through scholarship and the combination of theory and practice for all types of academic libraries.
-Recent works in the series include Cultural Heritage and the Campus Community: Academic Libraries and Museums in Collaboration (PIL #80), Intersections of Open Educational Resources and Information Literacy (PIL #79), and The Rise of AI: Implications and Applications of Artificial Intelligence in Academic Libraries (PIL #78).
+Proposals that emphasize research-based and methodologically strong projects will be prioritized.
+Recent works in the series include Predatory Publishing and Global Scholarly Communications (PIL #81), Cultural Heritage and the Campus Community: Academic Libraries and Museums in Collaboration (PIL #80), Intersections of Open Educational Resources and Information Literacy (PIL #79), and The Rise of AI: Implications and Applications of Artificial Intelligence in Academic Libraries (PIL #78).

 Below is a sampling of potentially significant topics.
 Each one is open to broad interpretation.